 Looking to score a Nintendo Switch or some new Switch games?Black Friday officially starts on November 27, but we expect sales to start as soon as November 1 — if not earlier.
 In the meantime, check out our roundup of the best Nintendo Switch deals to get now.

 What are the best Nintendo Switch games?

-We still can't stop playing Animal Crossing: New Horizons remains our favorite game of the year, providing an endlessly addicting shared social experience that's allowed us to escape reality for our own customizable island getaways and has gotten plenty of big updates all year long.
+Animal Crossing: New Horizons remains our favorite game of the year, providing an endlessly addicting shared social experience that's allowed us to build and visit our dream getaway islands.
 The Legend of Zelda: Breath of the Wild remains one of the best Nintendo Switch games ever thanks to its incredibly expansive scope and gameplay freedom, and pretty much all Switch owners need to pick up essentials like Super Mario Odyssey and Pokemon Sword and Shield.

 The Switch is a superb multiplayer machine, and titles such as Super Smash Bros.
 Ultimate, Mario Kart 8 Deluxe, Rocket League and Overcooked are all must-haves if you plan on playing with people either locally or online.
 If it's meaty RPGs you're after, you can't go wrong with the likes of Fire Emblem: Three Houses, The Witcher 3 or The Elder Scrolls V: Skyrim.
 Nintendo's console has become the de-facto indie games machine, with off-kilter hits such as Untitled Goose Game, Cuphead and Ape Out standing out as some of our favorites.

 Read on for our picks for the best Nintendo Switch games to play right now.

 The best Nintendo Switch games to play right now